 Foot drop is a symptom of an underlying problem, rather than a disease itself.
 It can be temporary or permanent.
 Causes of foot drop include:

 Nerve injury.
 Most commonly, foot drop is caused by an injury to the peroneal nerve.
 The peroneal nerve is a branch of the sciatic nerve that wraps from the back of the knee to the front of the shin.
 Because it sits very close to the surface, it may be damaged easily.

 An injury to the peroneal nerve may also be associated with pain or numbness along the shin or the top of the foot.

 Some common ways the peroneal nerve is damaged or compressed include:

-spending long hours sitting in crossed-legged or squatting position
+- Spending long hours sitting cross-legged or squatting